 Once you have re-submitted by the due date, your thesis will be re-examined.
 Only in exceptional circumstances will the Dean FGR consent to a change of examiners.
 You may be required to have a second oral examination.

-Once your examiners have agreed that your thesis meets the requirements of a PhD, you must deposit one hard-bound copy of it in the University Library along with a PDF version of reasonable file size (please contact the library for file sizes over 2GB).
+Once your examiners have agreed that your thesis meets the requirements of a PhD, you must deposit one hard-bound copy of it in the University Library along with a PDF version of reasonable file size.
+For files sizes over 2GB please contact the library.

 Please ensure that the year included on the title page is the year of deposit in the Library, not the year you submitted your thesis for examination.